METEO 3 Lesson 7 Images

 Text description of the cirrostratus image.

-The image portrays a silhouette of a tall, rectangular structure against a backdrop of a sky filled with thin, wispy clouds.
-The structure is prominent on the left side of the image, with sharp, angular lines and an overhanging top edge.
+The image portrays a silhouette of a tall, rectangular structure prominently displayed on the left side of the image, against a backdrop of a sky filled with thin, wispy clouds.
 The sky has a gradient of blue hues, gradually lightening toward the horizon, and thin clouds stretch horizontally across the frame.
 The sun is positioned behind the structure, creating a bright halo effect and casting the structure into shadow.

 22-degree halo